matteocrippa/awesome-swift/README.md

 ### Utility

-*Some interesting utilities that help you in your projects*
+*Some interesting utilities to help you in your projects*

 * [__](https://github.com/lotz84/__.swift) - Underscore.js power in your Swift projects.
 * [Async](https://github.com/duemunk/Async) – Syntactic Swift sugar for Grand Central Dispatch